bigbob415/J124_Final_Project_PI/README.md

 3) Calculated the percentage of unintentional injuries by race by using the formula (D3/D2) and changing it to percentage using the % button on the top toolbar.

 ##### Reasoning
 It is important to know the number of young adults unintentionally injured as it is the most common injury in this demographic.
 Understanding the different impacts of unintentional injuries by race is also important.
-It puts the rest of the data into context.
+It puts the data table found above into context.

 #### Analysis 3: Injury Reports by Age and Sex